University of California, Davis

 Ph.D.
 (1998), Northwestern University

-Associate Professor, Computational Solid Mechanics Department of Civil & Environmental Engineering
+Professor, Computational Mechanics Department of Civil & Environmental Engineering

 Davis, CA 95616.
 U.S.A.